carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 Now that we've developed our initial script to estimate &#960;, we can see that as we increase the number of samples:

-1. The estimate of &#960; tends to become more accurate
+1. The estimate of &#960; tends to become more accurate.
-2. The amount of memory required scales approximately linearly
+2. The amount of memory required scales approximately linearly.
-3. The amount of time to calculate scales approximately linearly
+3. The amount of time to calculate scales approximately linearly.

 If we needed to add additional samples for more accuracy, we could imagine a script could easily exceed the amount of memory in our computer, and also